prizrak1609/RocketFS/README.md

 # This project is under development

+## How it works
+1) Client downloads executable file
+2) Client executes withdll.exe with intercept dll and downloaded executable
+3) intercept dll contains functions to handle filesystem operations and possibly library load

 ## About

 At some point of time you have a lot of information on your PC and hard drive space is about to end.